Fish Eating Birds: Tricks and Techinques

 We have positioned posts in the water for them to use for perching.
 Sometimes they will dive from these but more often than not, they will just rest, eat and preen on them.

-Their normal method is hovering high above the water until they pull their wings back and free fall dive head first towards their target.
+Their normal method of hunting is hovering high above the water waiting for their prey to get within range.
+They then pull their wings back and perform a free fall dive head first towards their target.
 Although they don't always catch one, in my opinion, they have a higher success rate than the other birds here.

 Of late we have noticed them diving from the shore.
 Perhaps they have been watching the herons.

 Often they will fly, either to the post, or a tree with their catch.
-If their fish is quite large, they will bash it against the tree branch to kill it.
+If their fish is quite large, they will bash it several times against the tree branch to kill it.

 Pelicans have been known to uses several methods to obtain fish.
 With the assistance of other pelicans they have been known to herd small shoals of fish into a small area and then using their huge mouths like a scoop, filling their pouch with fish.
 They will also dive from the air to catch their prey.

-You can probably think of many other birds which use these methods of catching fish.
+You can probably think of many other birds that use these methods of catching fish.
 Some birds will use more than one method to catch fish.

 Another method I didn't mention is theft.
 Often birds will steal a freshly caught fish from one another.
 This is one of the reasons, why some will take their bounty and fly away with it.